 Malaria - In some of the areas we visit there is a risk of contracting Malaria.
 You must be aware that whatever malaria prophylactics you are taking, they only offer partial protection.
-They must be coupled with your own physical efforts against being bitten - which is the best prevention.
+They must be coupled with your physical efforts against being bitten - which is the best prevention.
 Malaria-carrying mosquitoes come out at sunset so from this time you should wear long sleeves and trousers.
 Exposed skin, especially ankles, should have insect repellent containing 'Deet' applied to them.
 Your crew will advise on where the worst affected areas are on the trip.
-There are a number of prophylactic malaria treatments on the market & requirements change.
+There are several prophylactic malaria treatments on the market & requirements change.
 It is also wise to take a sample of whichever prophylactic you choose, a few weeks before you leave.
 This way you may determine early on if you have any adverse reactions so you can change the regimen if necessary.
 Please consult a reputable travel clinic or GP for advice.
-For more information visit www.nomadtravel.co.uk or www.fitfortravel.scot.nhs.uk
+For more information visit Nomad Travel or the Fit for Travel website.

-Altitude sickness - This is caused by thin air (due to lack of oxygen) and can affect anyone arriving at high altitude (above 3000mtrs).
-The symptoms are headaches, dizziness, shortage of breath and possibly nausea.
-To avoid this or alleviate the symptoms make a point to acclimatize by arriving into a high altitude destination a few days early and make sure you do not over exert yourself, rest for a few hours, avoid drinking alcohol, smoking, large meals and drink plenty of water.
+Altitude sickness - This is caused by thin air (due to lack of oxygen) and can affect anyone arriving at a high altitude (above 3000mtrs).
+The symptoms are headaches, dizziness, shortage of breath, and possibly nausea.
+To avoid this or alleviate the symptoms make a point to acclimatize by arriving at a high altitude destination a few days early and make sure you do not over-exert yourself, rest for a few hours, avoid drinking alcohol, smoking, large meals and drink plenty of water.

-As we are travelling mostly by land (as opposed to flying into a high altitude location) we should acclimatise gradually, and so avoid 'soroche', mountain sickness.
+As we are traveling mostly by land (as opposed to flying into a high altitude location) we should acclimatize gradually, and so avoid 'soroche', mountain sickness.

-Dengue - Unlike the malaria mosquito, which bites at night, the dengue carrying mosquito bites during the day.
-Some areas we travel to do have occasional outbreaks & it is therefore advised that you take care not to be bitten during the day as well as at night.
+Dengue - Unlike the malaria mosquito, which bites at night, the dengue-carrying mosquito bites during the day.
+Some areas we travel to do have occasional outbreaks & it is therefore advised that you take care not to be bitten during the day or at night.
 There is no vaccine available.

 Opiates and Prescription Medicines in Central Asia - Please note that all opiates and their derivatives are highly illegal in Central Asia, particularly Turkmenistan and Uzbekistan.
-Any products containing opiates, such as codeine or co-codamol are illegal and if you are found in possession of them you may be arrested as a drug-trafficker.
-Ensure that all personal medication is clearly labelled.
+Any products containing opiates, such as codeine or co-codamol are illegal and if you are found in possession of them you may be arrested as a drug trafficker.
+Ensure that all personal medication is clearly labeled.
 If you are travelling with prescribed medicines you will need to have a copy of the signed doctor's prescription with you.